GreycLab/gmic-community/news/gmic325_en.md

 _Fig.
 3.3.2.
 The whole set of named colors known to the `color2name` command._
 ===

-# 4. 3D mesh and voxel structures
+# 4. 3D Mesh and Voxel Structures

 Did you know?
 Not only can _G'MIC_ manage regular images, but it is also able to manipulate [3D mesh objects](https://en.wikipedia.org/wiki/Polygon_mesh)?
 And even if 3D visualization and manipulation are not central objectives to the project, several interesting additions were implemented in this area.

 ## 4.1.
-Importing objects in the _Wavefront_ file format
+Importing Objects in the _Wavefront_ File Format
 First of all, _G’MIC_ can now import 3D objects stored in [_Wavefront_](https://en.wikipedia.org/wiki/Wavefront_.obj_file) `.obj` files, whereas previously only exporting was possible in this format (export which was also improved).
 Not all the characteristics of the `.obj` format are taken into account, but importing object geometry, colors and textures commonly works.
 Thus, the command:

 ~~~